seja-arctic-fox/vidcom/README.md

 - [ ] Implement translations (or ability to translate the app)
 - [ ] About window/section
 - [ ] Notify when the encoding finishes? (maybe don't focus the window then)
-- [ ] Add an ability to change default configuration/settings
+- [ ] Add an ability to change default configuration/settings. save the configs in a file
+- [ ] Make the queue hide when shrinking the Window + adding a button to hide the shrink/expand the queue

 ### Known Issues
 - [ ] Box for widgets in the "Cut Feature" section is rigid, the plan is to make a flex box that behaves normally.
 Currently, it blocks the window from resizing